FAST AND RELIABLE MUNDIC TESTING

-We provide a fast and hassle-free service, coordinating the sampling, RICS supervision and laboratory analysis.
-The findings are detailed in a combined report designed to meet the requirements of all major mortgage lenders and comply with the RICS Mundic Guidance Note 3rd Edition.
+All our findings are detailed in a combined report which has been specially designed to meet the requirements of all major mortgage lenders and comply with the RICS Mundic Guidance Note 3rd Edition.

-The result of the Stage 1 mundic screening test classifies the concrete from each sample in to one of the following:
+The initial Stage 1 Mundic screening test will classify the concrete in the following:

 - Class A1